What are ear tags?

 Also known as an accessory tragus or a branchial cleft remnant, ear tags are benign growths that consist of skin and sometimes cartilage.
 Ear tags are usually located in front of the ear or on the cheek.

-The external ear forms early in development before a baby is born when six raised soft tissue swellings (hillocks) fuse together.
-Additional appendages comprised of skin, fat, or cartilage may form in front of the ear.
+The external ear forms early in development when six soft tissue swellings (hillocks) fuse together.
+When the soft tissue fuses together incorrectly, additional appendages may form in front of the ear.
 These are called preauricular tags and are comprised of skin, fat or cartilage.

 Ear tags are typically discovered at birth.

 Some children with accessory ear tags may also have associated hearing loss on the same side.
-Babies born with ear tags should undergo newborn hearing screening to test for any hearing loss.
+All babies should undergo newborn hearing screening to test for any hearing loss.

-Because most ear tags have cartilage within the stalk, the recommended treatment approach is to remove the ear tag by surgical excision.
-Your child’s doctor will make a small incision around the base of the tag, and cut the cartilage stalk several millimeters below the surface of the skin to avoid a small cartilage bump.
+Therefore, the recommended treatment approach is to remove the ear tag by surgical excision.
+Your child’s doctor will make a small incision around the base of the tag and cut the cartilage stalk several millimeters below the surface of the skin.
+This procedure will avoid a small cartilage bump.
 Your child will have a small scar, but will not require any further treatment.
 These tags do not grow back after surgery.